Where To Stay In Paris With Kids: Hotel + Area Guide 2025

 Taking the Metro

-The Paris metro is well connected, and has a variety of options for routes within the city as well as to Disney and Versailles on the RER.
+The Paris metro is well connected, and has a variety of options for routes within the city as well as to Disney and Versailles on the RER (A line).

 Before you go, make sure you have the Google Maps app or the Bonjour RATP app.
 Both apps allow you to enter your destination and they will tell you every detail about the route, station, and more!